cap-js-community/websocket/README.md

 - **Event level**:
   - `@ws.pcp.event`: Expose the CDS event as `pcp-event` field in the PCP message.
   - `@ws.pcp.message`: Expose a static message text as PCP message body.
-  - `@ws.pcp.action`: Defines a static action as `pcp-action` field in the PCP message.
+  - `@ws.pcp.action`: Exposes a static action as `pcp-action` field in the PCP message.
 Default `MESSAGE`.
 - **Event element level**:
   - `@ws.pcp.message`: Expose the string value of the annotated event element as PCP message body.
   - `@ws.pcp.action`: Expose the string value of the annotated event element as `pcp-action` field in the PCP message.
+Default `MESSAGE`.

 #### Custom Format

-A custom websocket format implementation can be provided via relative path in `@websocket.format` resp. `@ws.format` annotation.
+A custom websocket format implementation can be provided via a relative path in `@websocket.format` resp. `@ws.format` annotation.

 The custom format class needs to implement the following functions: